Tete, Mozambique: History

-The Munhumutapa Kingdom and gold mines remained autonomous and mostly isolated from the Portuguese.
+The Mutapa Empire and gold mines remained autonomous and mostly isolated from the Portuguese.
 But in this region of east Africa - as in Portuguese Guinea and Angola in the west - Portuguese involvement became sufficiently strong to survive into the third quarter of the 20th century.
 Under Portuguese influence Tete had become a market centre for ivory and gold by the mid-17th century.
 Given a Portuguese town charter in 1761, it became a city of the Portuguese Overseas Province of Mozambique in 1959.
 After the Portuguese Colonial War in Portuguese Africa and the April 1974 military coup in Lisbon, the then Portuguese Overseas Province of Mozambique become an independent state.
 The newly independent People's Republic of Mozambique, created in 1975 after the exodus of Mozambique's ethnic Portuguese, descended into civil war between 1977 and 1992.

 Transportation

 Chingozi Airport on the northeastern side of the city has a 2.4 km paved runway.
 The one-kilometre-long Samora Machel Bridge, finished in 1973 by the Portuguese and designed by Edgar Cardoso, is a vital link on the major highway linking not just the northern and southern parts of the country, but Zimbabwe and Malawi as well.
 A second bridge south of the city was opened in late 2014 to allow traffic to Zambia or Malawi to bypass the provincial capital.
 Tete's bridges, the rail Dona Ana Bridge, and the Armando Emilio Guebuza Bridge at Caia are the only bridges across the lower Zambezi.